MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

         > [!div class="mx-imgBorder"]
         > ![Screenshot of the Create a new process screen for the Azure Logic App Consumption Plan template.](media/process-mining-azure-templates/create-az-logic-app-cp.png "Create a new process screen")

-1. Repeat steps 4 through 6 in the **Create and run the Azure DevOps Work Tracking template** section earlier in this article.
+1. Complete the Connect to data source screen by doing steps 4 through 6 in the **Create and run the Azure DevOps Work Tracking template** section earlier in this article.

 ### Visualize the process map for the Azure Logic App Consumption Plan template